poezio/poezio/doc/source/install.rst

     install it.

 You will first need python3-devel, or whatever your distribution named it, along with standard utilities such as make.
+Once you have them, you can run ``make`` to build the only part of poezio that needs it.
+If you downloaded the standalone stable package, you are finished here and can skip to :ref:`running poezio <poezio-run-label>`.

 Poezio depends on two libraries: